Update on 2026-03-26

 sudo install hplip

-Enable remote adminstration and remote-any to the server:
+Enable remote administration and remote-any to the server:

 sudo cupsctl --remote-admin --remote-any --share-printers